microsoft/DacFx/src/Microsoft.Build.Sql/README.md

   See also: https://github.com/microsoft/DacFx/issues/33

 ## Using this SDK
+Normally the SDK can be pulled from public Nuget feeds.
+However since we are still in development mode, this SDK can only be consumed from a local Nuget source.
+[See also](#adding-a-local-nuget-source)

 ### Building this project
 1. Build this project by running `dotnet build` from `\src\Microsoft.Build.Sql\`.
 This will generate a Nuget package inside the `bin` folder.
 2. Copy the nupkg file to a well known location, e.g. `C:\local_packages\`

 ### Adding a local Nuget source
-Normally the SDK can be pulled from public Nuget feeds.
-However since we are still in development mode, this SDK can only be consumed from a local Nuget source.

 1. Add a `nuget.config` in the same folder as your sqlproj by running
    ```
    dotnet new nugetconfig